danielperez660/IndividualProject/README.md

 ### 20-02-20
 * Fixed info retrieval
 * Changed some database shit
+* added images for in/out of office
+* changed around home and status. replaced status for beaconManager

 ### 18-02-20
 * Made changes to database to allow us to collect and insert databases